Migrate from v3

 Enter a username and password, then click "Continue", then "Finish".

-1. After creating the user, you will be redirected to the dashboard.
-Click your username in the top right corner, then click "Settings".
+After being redirected to the dashboard, click on your username in the top right corner, then click on "Settings" in the dropdown menu.

-2. Once the file is selected, you can now view the data that will be imported.
+Once the file is selected, you will see a modal with all the data that will be imported.
+This includes the number of users, files, and other data that will be imported.

-1. Scrolling down within the modal should reveal "Import Settings?" and "Select a user to import data from into the current user."
+After scrolling down within the modal, you will see two options: "Import Settings?" and "Select a user to import data from into the current user."

 Import Settings